cryptNG/cryptng/README.md

 *Crypt***NG** stands for "*Crypt*o **N**ext **G**eneration".

-We are a group of IT companies originating from germany, committing to weaving a net of innovation and contribution into the fabric of open-source development .
+We are a group of developers originating from germany, committing to weaving a net of innovation and contribution into the fabric of open-source development .